jedp/kpiggybank/README.md

 Requirements
 ------------

-- An accessible CouchDB server
+- An accessible CouchDB server for persistence.
 - Node.JS (0.6.17 or greater)

 Installation